lightfeed/browser-agent/README.md

 | `replay` | `-u, --url <url>`          | Retarget the plan at a different starting URL (e.g. staging or a preview deploy).    |
 | `replay` | `-d, --debug`              | Enable verbose debug output.                                                         |

-## Record and Replay (the main differentiator)
+## Record and Replay

 Every `.ai()` call costs tokens because the model plans actions off a screenshot plus an interactive-element map.
 For **repeatable browser navigation** you can record the plan once and replay it for free.

 > **What replay does:** re-executes the recorded browser **actions** (click, type, scroll, navigate, select, keypress) against today's page, using the stable selectors captured at record time.
 >
 > **What replay does NOT do:** re-run the LLM.
-Any content the model _generated_ during recording — a summary, a decision, a reasoned answer — is frozen as the plan's `output` and will not be regenerated.
-If your task's value is AI reasoning over live content, replay is only useful for the navigation prefix.
+Any content the model _generated_ during recording — a summary, a decision, a reasoned answer — is frozen as the plan's `output` and will not be regenerated. **That's not a bug, that's the split.** If your task's value is AI reasoning over live content, put that part in a follow-up `.extract()` / `.ai()` call, not inside the recorded plan.

-**Use replay when** the value is getting the browser into a particular state — login flows, form fills, multi-step navigation to a results page, scheduled/CI automations.
+**Use replay when** the value is getting the browser into a particular state — login flows, form fills, multi-step navigation to a results page, scheduled / CI automations.

 **Use the "replay then extract" pattern when** the value is fresh data or AI reasoning on each run: